University Administrative Policies

 1. General

 Cost sharing refers to a portion of a sponsored project or program costs that is paid by the University.
 Cost sharing can be imposed by a sponsor as a condition of the sponsored award or it can be volunteered by the University.
-The University Vice President for Research and Economic Development or the University Executive Vice President for Health Sciences will agree to cost sharing only when required by the sponsor or in rare situations when justified by the competitive nature of the award.
+The Vice President for Research or the Chancellor for Health Sciences will agree to cost sharing only when required by the sponsor or in rare situations when justified by the competitive nature of the award.
 Cost sharing should be held to a minimum and must adhere to the sponsoring agency's guidelines and comply with this policy.

 Cost sharing obligations must be funded from identifiable resources available to the principal investigator, department, school, or center involved.
 Any indication of cost sharing mentioned in the technical proposal must also be included in the proposal budget.
 Once a sponsor accepts a proposal containing a cost sharing commitment, it is binding on the University and the sponsoring agency must approve any subsequent changes.